netcinematics/ALPHA_BITZ_AI/ALPHA_BITZ_SYNTAX_MIN_001.md

-# ALPHA_BITZ SYNTAX:
+# ALPHABITZ SYNTAX:

-> ALPHA_BITZ is a language optimization - for humans and Artificial Intelligence.
+> ALPHABITZ is a language optimization - for humans and Artificial Intelligence.

-This file defines the syntax for ALPHA_BITZ.
+This file defines the syntax for ALPHABITZ.

-The PURPOSE of ALPHA_BITZ - is to explore various optimizations for AI.
+The PURPOSE of ALPHABITZ - is to explore various optimizations for AI.

 Including a novel SOLUTION for ambiguity and semantic drift.